Skip to main content

 Federal and State Charges for Prostitution

-Sometimes called "the oldest profession," prostitution is a form of sex work known by many names and exists in many forms.
-The word prostitute can be used to refer to anyone, regardless of gender, who sells sexual acts for money — from streetwalkers to brothel employees, to sophisticated escort services or independent Internet entrepreneurs.
-However, regardless of what form the service takes, prostitution is criminalized in almost all fifty states.
+Sometimes called "the oldest profession," prostitution is a form of sex work.
+It's known by many names and exists in many forms.
+The word "prostitute" can refer to anyone, regardless of gender, who sells sexual acts for money.
+It can include related workers such as brothel employees.

-State laws have expanded the definition to make it a crime for anyone to offer, agree to, or engage in a sexual act for compensation of any kind.
+State laws have mostly expanded the definition to make it a crime for anyone to offer, agree to, or engage in a sexual act for compensation of any kind.
 This article provides a brief overview of federal and state charges for prostitution.
+Prostitution charges can lead to difficult consequences.
+They can leave stains on your criminal record that can follow you for a long time.
+Law enforcement takes the offense very seriously in many jurisdictions.
+It's important to know your rights.
+Continue reading to learn more.

 Prostitution Under Federal Law

 The federal government largely leaves prosecution of prostitution up to the states.
-However, the federal government does seek to protect minors and addresses trafficking for the purpose of prostitution, both interstate and importation.
+But it does seek to protect minors.
+The federal government addresses trafficking for the purpose of prostitution.
+It does so in both interstate and importation contexts.
+That means crossing state or national borders could make a difference in prosecution.

 Solicitation of Prostitution